Call for Applications for Lakehead University Indigenous Research Chair - Deadline April 30, 2021

 Introduction

-All faculty members with tenured or tenure-track positions at Lakehead University are invited to submit applications to Lakehead University’s internal 2021 Canada Foundation for Innovation (CFI) John R. Evans Leaders Fund (JELF) competition.
-The deadline for the internal competition will be January 29, 2021.
+We are pleased to announce Lakehead University’s internal call for Canada Foundation for Innovation (CFI) John R. Evans Leaders Fund (JELF) applications.
+The deadline for the internal competition will be November 8, 2021.

 Internal Review of Applications

-In order to support research excellence and ensure fairness and transparency in the distribution of these funds, applications will be reviewed internally by an internal CFI JELF peer review committee which will rank the applications and then make recommendations to the Vice-President Research, and Innovation.
+In order to support research excellence and ensure fairness and transparency in the distribution of these funds, applications will be reviewed by an internal CFI JELF peer review committee of research experts who have had experience securing infrastructure funding as well as serving as CFI reviewers.
+The Committee will rank proposals in accordance with the following CFI JELF criteria and then make their recommendations to the Vice-President Research and Innovation for final approval.

-The JELF "enables a select number of an institution’s excellent researchers to undertake leading-edge research by providing them with the foundational research infrastructure required to be or become leaders in their field.
-In turn, this enables institutions to remain internationally competitive in areas of research and technology development, aligned with their strategic priorities."
+The CFI JELF enables a select number of an institution’s excellent researchers to undertake innovative research by providing them with the foundational research infrastructure required to be or to become leaders in their field.
+In turn, this enables institutions to remain internationally competitive in areas of research and technology development that are aligned with their strategic priorities.
+Proposals are assessed based on the following criteria (please consult the CFI JELF Guide for a more detailed description of the criteria):

 The JELF is intended to serve the infrastructure needs of individual faculty, or groups of up to three faculty members where there is a need to share infrastructure.